JoinTheGraph/jointhegraph.github.io/articles/installing-janusgraph-and-its-storage-backends/installing-apache-hbase-for-janusgraph/index.md

 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/jre/
 ```

-But I don't want to have to enter this command manually everytime before running the HBase server.
+But I don't want to have to enter this command manually every time before running the HBase server.
 HBase gives you a better way to set the environment variables for the server.
 All you need to do is edit the file "conf/hbase-env.sh" under the HBase root folder to specify the environment variables that need to be set before starting HBase.

 ```shell
 vim /opt/hbase-2.1.5/conf/hbase-env.sh